kamkas93/cocktail-bar-sales-performance-analysis/README.md

 ## Data Modeling & Integration (ANALYZE Phase)

-After completing the data cleaning and preparation phase, all datasets were loaded into BigQuery and integrated using SQL.
+After completing the data cleaning and preparation phase, all datasets were loaded into Google BigQuery and integrated using SQL to build a transparent analytical data model.
-The analytical data model was built by combining:

-- daily cocktail sales data,

-- recipe-level cocktail compositions,

-- standardized warehouse purchase costs,

-- product master data,

-- cocktail-level selling prices.

-Data integration was performed using SQL joins and common table expressions (CTEs), ensuring transparent, reproducible logic and full traceability of calculations.

-The final analytical layer enables ingredient-level cost attribution and cocktail-level profitability analysis.
+The SQL analysis was structured into multiple logical layers using views, allowing for clear separation of concerns, reproducibility, and easy downstream consumption in BI tools.

-### Beverage Cost Calculation
+### Ingredient Unit Cost Modeling

-Beverage cost was calculated using a bottom-up approach:

-#### Ingredient usage per cocktail
-Recipe data was used to determine the exact quantity of each ingredient used in a single cocktail.
+Warehouse purchase data was used to calculate standardized unit costs (per gram or milliliter) for all linear ingredients.

-To prevent cost inflation caused by multiple purchase prices per ingredient, average unit costs were calculated and used as the single source of truth for recipe-level cost attribution.
+To prevent cost distortion caused by multiple purchase prices for the same product, average unit costs per ingredient were calculated and used as the single source of truth for recipe-level cost attribution.

-#### Ingredient unit cost estimation
+This ensured consistent and realistic cost modeling across all cocktails.

+### Recipe-Level Ingredient Cost Attribution

-Warehouse purchase data was used to calculate unit costs (per gram or milliliter) for each ingredient.
+Cocktail recipe data was joined with standardized ingredient unit costs to calculate ingredient-level costs per cocktail.

-#### Cocktail-level cost aggregation
-Ingredient-level costs were aggregated to determine the total beverage cost per cocktail.
+Only linear, measurable ingredients (ml, g) were included in the cost calculation.

-Non-linear, batch-based, or operational ingredients (e.g. foams, garnishes, ice) were excluded or handled separately, in line with real-world bar costing practices.
+Non-linear or operational components (e.g. ice, garnishes, foams) were excluded in line with real-world bar costing practices.

+This step enabled full traceability from warehouse purchase prices down to individual cocktail ingredients.

+### Cocktail-Level Beverage Cost Calculation

+Ingredient-level costs were aggregated to determine the total beverage cost per cocktail using a bottom-up approach.

+This resulted in a dedicated analytical view representing the true production cost of each cocktail.

-### Pricing & Margin Analysis
+### Pricing & Profitability Analysis

-Cocktail selling prices were joined with calculated beverage costs to derive:
+Cocktail selling prices (net values) were joined with calculated beverage costs to derive:

-- beverage cost per cocktail,
+beverage cost per cocktail,

-- beverage cost percentage,
+beverage cost percentage,
-- estimated gross margin.

-This enabled direct comparison of cost efficiency across cocktails and categories, independent of sales volume.
+gross margin (PLN),

+gross margin percentage.

+All monetary values were treated as net values.
+Value Added Tax (VAT) and other indirect taxes were intentionally excluded to keep the analytical model focused on operational cost efficiency and pricing logic.

+### Sales Performance Integration

+Finally, cocktail-level profitability metrics were integrated with sales transaction data to evaluate:

+units sold,

+total revenue,

+total gross profit per cocktail.

+This enabled identification of:

+top-performing cocktails by profit contribution,

+high-margin but low-volume items,

+high-volume but low-margin products,

+pricing and menu optimization opportunities.

+The resulting analytical layer serves as the foundation for further visualization and reporting in Tableau.

 ## Key Insights & Outcomes